 Here are all of the places to photograph mentioned above in a map format.
 Perfect for planning your trip up and down the coast of Minnesota.

-I hope you enjoyed my list of places to see in North Shore Minnesota.
-If there are any places I missed just let me know in the comments below.
+If there are any locations I missed just let me know in the comments below.